johninfra/it-support-and-cybersecurity-labs/README.md

 Resolved a printer failure by diagnosing the issue, restarting the Print Spooler service, and verifying functionality with a successful test print.

 ### Lab 12 - Network Traffic Analysis and Monitoring
-Captured and analyzed live network traffic using Wireshark and performed network scanning with Nmap to identify hosts, ports, and protocols.
+Captured and analyzed live network traffic using Wireshark and performed network scanning with Nmap to identify active hosts, open ports, and protocols.
+Ingested and analyzed log data in Splunk to simulate SIEM-based monitoring, validate event visibility, and support basic security analysis workflows.

 ---